 Our mascot was a black Asian leopard.
 Since our unit was the 13th Tactical Fighter Squadron and our emblem was a black panther – we were the “Panther Pack.”

-According to squadron lore, Eldridge was picked up by a member of Air America –CIA– in Laos and given to the 13th.
+According to squadron lore, Eldridge was picked up by a member of Air America –CIA– in Malaysia in mid 1971 when he was 7 months old.
 By the time I arrived in SEA he was full grown and treated as if he were a big, read VERY BIG house cat.

-At first he slept in the rooms of various members of the Pack but when he reached his full growth that was no longer possible; so a chain link fenced enclosure was built to hold him.
+At first he slept in the rooms of various members of the Pack, then in the hootch/bar lounge, but when he reached his full growth that was no longer possible; so a chain link fenced enclosure was built to hold him.
 As a full grown male leopard, Eldridge was quite strong and it was becoming a challenge to handle him.
-One member of the unit was the official “Cat Keeper,” who walked him and fed him each day and played with him.
+One member of the unit was the official “Kat Keeper,” who walked him and fed him each day and played with him.

 Taking Eldridge for a walk was an ordeal.
 He went where he wanted to go– not necessarily where you wanted him to be.
 I have home movies of him walking on the hood of the Wing Commander’s official Air Force blue vehicle.
 He could also be quite frisky.
 If you have ever played with a male house cat on his back, you know he will reach and out try to grab you.
 Now multiply that by a factor of 20 and add in the fact that the cat weighs about 200 pounds and you will have an idea of what it was like to play with Eldridge.
 Everyone loved to rub his tummy and quickly learned to move fast if one of those big paws came at you.
 I never saw him break any skin, but he could grab you fast and it was always wise to be on your guard.